 Lead's properties are dynamic.
 For example, you have "Inactive for more than 30 days" segment.

-It is obvious that as soon as lead (who gets into this segment) will enter the site will stop matching all filters of this segment.
+It is obvious that as soon as a lead (who gets into this segment) enters the site, it will stop matching all filters of this segment.

-Tags can be set and removed manually, so you always will be able to find any particular leads.
+Tags can be set and removed manually, so you will always be able to find particular leads.
 Example: you can add "loyal" or "waiting for an update" tags to quickly find these leads.

 Segmentation and tags

 You can easily find tagged leads and highlight them as a segment.
 Tags are participants of segmentation.
 Click on this tag to select all leads with this tag.
 Note that "+" sign appears on the left from tag's name.
 It means that you select all leads with this tag.